vsionly/ootb/color7log/README.md

     If the input text is garbled in the command window or git bash, modify the encoding of the command tool to your own standard encoding.
-    If you have any questions, please send a message to liwsh666@126.com Make an advertisement, find a girlfriend in Shandong (anxious)
+    If you have any questions, please send a message to liwsh666@126.com